dolittle-entropy/projections/README.md

 ### Edge cases

 Main design goal is to capture the most common cases and provide a fallback method for the edge cases.
+Since the actual handling of projections might not run in the application process, but as part of a runtime service the most common cases will be limited.
+This is a design tradeoff.
+However, as a fallback we could have an operation type that calls back to the application.
+This does however introduce latency in the processing, but at least you get the benefit of being able to do what you want.

 ## Initial Design